loli067/bedit/README.md

 sudo bedit pack
 ```
 ## Credits
-I only made a script for the android_boot_image_editor to make it simplere to use All credits goto
+I only made a script for the android_boot_image_editor to make it simplere to use All credits for the original code goto
 ##
 Cfig , CallMESuper , Surendrajat , hamjin , sapphire-hk , rover12421 , scarlet-glass , codacy-badger , 918712886438 , 10S-trace
 ##